Umuzi-org/ACN-syllabus/content/devops/foundational-short-course/1-what-is-devops/_index.md

 DevOps is a methodology (processes, culture and tools) used to increase the level of communication and collaboration between **development teams** and **operation teams** to speed up the design, development, testing and delivery of high quality software aiming for frequent updates, uninterrupted availability, transparency and rapid feedback.

-It also expands to other teams within an organization, like designers, product managers, quality assurance (QA), security and even end-users.
+It also expands to other teams within an organisation, like designers, product managers, quality assurance (QA), security and even end-users.

 DevOps builds on top of Agile (breaking large software development projects into smaller tasks, leading to faster build, test and feedback cycles) to consolidate historical siloed teams – developers and operations.